ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter18.md

 In fact, using spiritual power there was forbidden.

 Since he was always eager to try new techniques, Wèi WúXiàn had suggested it to Lán WàngJī.
 So, when the latter actually used it during their foreplay, Wèi WúXiàn found it too intense to bear.
-So, he wrote it to their Jingshi’s rules as a forbidden technique.
+So, he wrote in their Jingshi rules that the technique was forbidden to be used.

 Lán WàngJī then looked at him, and, in a soothing voice, he said, “Wèi Yīng, leave everything to me.”

 Then, he moved down between Wèi WúXiàn’s legs and took his already-upright manhood into his mouth.

-While performing fellatio on Wèi WúXiàn, Lán WàngJī alternately released gentle and strong streams of the spiritual power through his two fingers, which were still inside Wèi WúXiàn, and kept on arousing Wèi WúXiàn’s sexual pleasure.
+While performing fellatio on Wèi WúXiàn, Lán WàngJī alternately released gentle and strong streams of the spiritual power through his fingertips.
+His fingers were still inside Wèi WúXiàn, which kept on arousing Wèi WúXiàn’s sexual pleasure.

 Lán WàngJī wanted to make Wèi WúXiàn’s “first time” be an exceptionally unforgettable experience.

-He wanted him to savour every one of his moves inside him, to enjoy every pleasure that he gave him.
+He wanted him to savour every move he made inside him, enjoying every pleasure he gave him.

 He wanted him to experience great climaxes, to cry when he penetrated deeply inside him, and to surrender to him completely.

-He wanted him to feel him when he came inside him and blended with him body and soul.
+He wanted him to feel him when he came inside him, blending their bodies and souls.

 “Lán Zhàn...
 Lán Zhàn...”
-With the stream of spiritual power hitting his P-spot and his manhood being sucked, and, from time to time, the head getting squeezed by the wall of Lán WàngJī’s throat, Wèi WúXiàn lost control and began to kick Lán WàngJī in the back.
+With Lán WàngJī’s spiritual power hitting his P-spot, his manhood being sucked, and, from time to time, the head getting squeezed by the wall of Lán WàngJī’s throat, Wèi WúXiàn lost control and began to kick Lán WàngJī in the back.

 “My darling...”
 Wèi WúXiàn unconsciously said the words that he usually used when he begged for mercy.
-Then, his whole body convulsed, and, at the same time, he released inside Lán WàngJī’s mouth.
+Then, his whole body convulsed, and, at the same time, he released his white fluid inside Lán WàngJī’s mouth.

 Lán WàngJī swallowed his fluid, pulled out his fingers from Wèi WúXiàn’s hole, and, vigorously, he inserted his huge manhood deeply inside him.